plone/plone.testing/README.txt

 +------------+--------------------------------------------------+

-This layer combines the ``zca.ZCML_DIRECTIVES`` and ``ztk.PLACELESS`` layers, and installs additional ZCML directives in the ``browser`` namespace.
-This allows browser views, browser pages and other UI components to be registered.
+This layer combines the ``zca.ZCML_DIRECTIVES`` and ``ztk.PLACELESS`` layers, and installs additional ZCML directives in the ``browser`` namespace (from ``zope.app.publisher.browser``) as well as those from ``zope.security``.
+This allows browser views, browser pages and other UI components to be registered, as well as the definition of new permissions.

 As with ``zca.ZCML_DIRECTIVES``, you should use the ``configurationContext`` resource when loading ZCML strings or files.